Let’s take a look at the ESV Women’s Study Bible and find out if it is the right choice for you.

 Now, I personally do prefer the ESV Personal Size Study Bible for my own personal Bible study.
 But this one is really great, too.
 It is really personal preference on if you want all the fancy gold and such or if you prefer a more simple Bible.
 The Personal Size Study Bible is also a bit more narrow and a bit thicker.
 I think my preference is one of size.
-This Bible is 6.25″x9″– which I kind of feel like is a standard sized Bible.
+This Bible measures 6.25″x9″– which I kind of feel like is a standard sized Bible.

+Absolutely!
 This is a lovely Bible.
 It would make a fantastic gift for you mom, wife, best friend, whomever.
 It is beautiful and has so many study helps.

 ** This post contains affiliate links.
 The links do not cost extra to use, but they are a way to show a little extra love to your favorite content creators.**